Saif807380/vjtichain/README.md

-# somechain
+# VJTI Chain
-A (somewhat) complete implementation of the bitcoin core in python 3.7+
+A complete implementation of a Proof of Authority (POA) Blockchain in python 3.7+

 ## Simplifications
 - Storage using pickledb in flat files